junxit/us-congress-bills-115/metadata.md

 - 2018-09-25 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(text: CR S6310-6311)
 - 2018-09-25 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S6310-6311)
 - 2018-09-25 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S6310-6311)
+- 2018-09-26 — Message on Senate action sent to the House.
+- 2018-09-26 — Received in the House.
+- 2018-09-26 — Referred to the House Committee on Transportation and Infrastructure.